It's the night before your surgery

 You will probably be asked to take a shower or bath both the night before and the morning of surgery.

-Your doctor or nurse may give you a special medicated soap to use.
+Your health care provider may give you a special medicated soap to use.
 Look for instructions for how to use this soap.
 If no one gave you special soap, use Dial or another antibacterial soap you can buy at the store.

-It is important that you do not shave the area over or around your hip.
+It is important that you DO NOT shave the area over or around your knee.
 The doctors or nurses will do that at the hospital.

 Scrub your nails with a brush.
 Remove nail polish and makeup before you go to the hospital.

 Eating and drinking before surgery

 Most of the time, you will be asked not to eat or drink after midnight.
 This usually means avoiding both solid foods and liquids.

 You may brush your teeth and then rinse your mouth in the morning.
 If you were told to take any medicine on the morning of surgery, you may take them with a sip of water.
 You should not have breakfast or coffee the morning of surgery.